Design a 3D local scene

 - On the ribbon, on the Map tab, click Bookmarks and choose Bld Top View.

 - On the ribbon, click the View tab.
-In the Scene group, click Drawing Mode and choose Parallel Drawing Mode.
+In the Scene group, click the Perspective Drawing Mode button and choose Parallel Drawing Mode.

 The scene updates to display the building in parallel drawing mode.
 The stacked cage bars are now visually aligned.

-- On the ribbon, on the Map tab, click Bookmarks and choose Front View.
+- On the ribbon, click the Map tab.
+Click Bookmarks and choose Front View.

 - Click Bookmarks and choose Oblique.